Gretchen Bauer

 Biography

-Gretchen Bauer, PhD (University of Wisconsin-Madison, 1994) joined the Department in 1994.
+Gretchen Bauer, Ph.D.
+(University of Wisconsin-Madison, 1994), joined the Department in 1994.
 She teaches classes in African politics, African politics and literature, and gender and politics.
-She conducts research on women's political leadership in Africa, with a current focus on women in parliament and cabinet in Ghana and West Africa.
-Professor Bauer has been a visiting researcher at the Institute for Public Policy Research in Windhoek, Namibia (2002) and at the University of Botswana in Gaborone (2009).
-During 2016 she was a Fulbright Scholar at the University of Ghana in Accra.
-During 2019 she was a senior fellow focused on parliaments and democracy in Africa at the Merian Institute for Advanced Studies in Africa (MIASA) at the University of Ghana, and in 2023 she returned to MIASA as co-convenor and senior fellow focused on increasing women’s political presence in West Africa.
-At the University of Delaware, she directed the Young African Leaders Initiative (YALI) Mandela Washington Fellowship from 2014 to 2018.
+She conducts research on women's political leadership in Africa, with a focus on women in parliament and cabinet in Ghana and West Africa.
+She has been a visiting researcher at the Institute for Public Policy Research in Windhoek, Namibia (2002) and at the University of Botswana in Gaborone (2009).
+During 2016, she was a Fulbright Scholar at the University of Ghana (UG); in 2019 a senior fellow at the Merian Institute for Advanced Studies in Africa (MIASA) at UG, and in 2023 again a Senior Fellow at MIASA at UG.
+She is co-editor of Women in African Politics (Lynne Rienner 2006), Women in Executive Power: A Global Overview (Routledge 2011) and Gender and the Judiciary in Africa: From Obscurity to Parity (Routledge 2016), among other books and many journal articles.
+At UD, from 2014–2018, she directed the summer civic leadership institutes for Mandela Washington Fellows as part of the Young African Leaders Initiative (YALI).
+From 2022–2025, she served as the vice president, president and past president of the African Studies Association – USA.
+From August to December 2026, she will be a STIAS Fellow at the Stellenbosch Institute for Advanced Study in Stellenbosch, South Africa.